cojen/TuplDB/README.md

 ```

 Indexes offer a low-level representation of data, and so applications which use it directly are
-responsible performing their own encoding.
+responsible for performing their own encoding.

 ```java
 // Store a user in an auto-commit transaction.